-The economic recession that began in 2008 presented Metro Fire with significant challenges.
-The Board of Directors, management and employees responded by working together to address both the immediate and long-term fiscal challenges confronting Metro Fire, with the goal of preserving service levels.
+Since the recession, Board of Directors, management and employees have worked closely together to address immediate and long-term fiscal challenges while preserving service levels.
 While fiscal challenges remain, steps have been taken that place Metro Fire on a more predictable and fiscally sustainable path moving forward.
 As discussed previously, Metro Fire utilizes long-term financial planning tools to help identify fiscal challenges and guide current decision making.
 These financial planning efforts reflect a shared commitment on the part of the Board, management and employees to provide an exceptionally high level of service within a framework that promotes long-term financial sustainability.